mqchen/Send-page-with-Gmail-Bookmarklet/readme.markdown

 ## Send page with Gmail Bookmarklet

 This is a small bookmarklet which opens a new Gmail window in compose-mode with subject and body already filled out.
-The page«s title is set as the subject and the page«s url is set as the body.
+The page's title is set as the subject and the page's url is set as the body.

 ## Known issues